0xpr03/ts3-manager/README.md

 TS3 Manager
 ===========

-A modular multi-server ts3 bot running over the ts3query.
+A modular multi server ts3 bot running over the ts3query.
+You can easily add your own mods and functionalities by implementing the interface Mod.
-This project comes with 2 built in mods.
+This project comes with 2 built in mods:
-- Statistics Bot logging the current user amount everytime one joins/leaves into MariaDB /
+- Statistics Bot logging the current user amount everytime one joins/leaves into MariaDB / MySQL
-- Rocket bot, it is meant more as a joke and will throw a user through every (non) taken channel in a blink of a second and then kick him.
+- Rocket bot, it is meant more as a demo/joke and will throw a user through every (non) taken channel in a blink of a second and then kick him.

 ### Requirements
 - JRE 7 or higher
-- TS3 with query access
+- TS3 with query access, whitelist access to avoid spam kicks
-- MariaDB at best if you want to use the statistics module
+- MariaDB/MySQL at best if you want to use the built in statistics module

 For compiled binaries see section "release"